ibm-cloud-docs/vpc/api-change-log.md

 `deprecated` custom images remain usable, while `obsolete` images cannot be used to provision instances or bare metal servers.
 {: note}

+### For version 2023-07-11 or later
+{: #version-2023-07-11-beta}

+**File share access control modes.** For users with accounts that have access to file shares, you can now control the way a share is accessed when [creating](/apidocs/vpc-beta#create-share) and [updating](/apidocs/vpc-beta#update-share) a file share.
+Specifying `access_control_mode` property value `security_group` now allows the use of security groups to manage which resources can access the file share.
+By using security groups, access can now be restricted to specific clients.
+When you specify `access_control_mode` property value `vpc`, all clients in each mount target's VPC will continue to have access to this share.

+The default value of `access_control_mode` depends on the `version` query parameter date and the profile selected.
+When making API requests with a `version` query parameter of `2023-07-11` or later, the default is `security_group`.
+For requests that are using a `version` query parameter of `2023-07-10` or earlier, the default is `vpc`.
+File shares must be based on the [`dp2` profile](/docs/vpc?topic=vpc-file-storage-profiles&interface=ui#dp2-profile) to use the `security_group` value.
+See [2023-07-11 API migration (file shares)](/docs/vpc?topic=vpc-2023-07-11-migration-file-shares) for guidance on migrating `access_control_mode` from `vpc` to `security_group`.

+When [creating a mount target](/apidocs/vpc-beta#create-share-mount-target) for a file share with `access_control_mode` set to `security_group`, you must also create a virtual network interface by using the `virtual_network_interface` property.
+For more information, see [About virtual network interfaces](/docs/vpc?topic=vpc-vni-about&interface=api) and [Mount target access modes](/docs/vpc?topic=vpc-file-storage-vpc-about&interface=ui#fs-mount-access-mode).
+The traffic between the authorized client and the file share can be IPsec encapsulated by the client.

 ## 27 June 2023
 {: #27-june-2023}